gnicol/GitSwarm/perforce_swarm/doc-ce/permissions/git_fusion.md

 > **Warning: This capability is not enabled by default, nor do we recommend that you enable it.**

+> **Important**: The 'Select files or folder to mirror' feature shown on the add project page exposes all folders that the `gitswarm` user has access to; regardless of the authenticated user's rights.

 ## Requirements

 - Helix Git Fusion 2015.4, or newer.